Troy Perry

-Troy Deroy Perry Jr (born July 27, 1940) is the founder of the Metropolitan Community Church, with a ministry with the lesbian, gay, bisexual, and transgender communities, in Los Angeles on October 6, 1968.
+Troy Deroy Perry Jr. (born July 27, 1940) is an American cleric who founded the Metropolitan Community Church, with a ministry with the lesbian, gay, bisexual, and transgender communities, in Los Angeles on October 6, 1968.

 Early life

 Troy Perry is the eldest of five brothers born to "the biggest bootleggers in Northern Florida", Troy Perry and Edith Allen Perry.
 As early as he can remember, Perry felt called to preach, labeling himself as a "religious fanatic".
 He was influenced by his aunts, who held street services in his hometown and who hosted Perry giving sermons from their home.
 Perry's father died fleeing the police when his son was eleven years old.
 After his mother remarried and moved the family to Daytona Beach, Perry was abused by his stepfather and ran away from home, not returning until after she divorced him.

 Perry dropped out of high school, and became a licensed Baptist preacher by the age of 15 years.
 After Perry expressed his attraction towards males, his pastor suggested he marry a woman to resolve these feelings.
 He married this preacher's daughter, Pearl Pinion, in 1959, later remembering, "I was always interested in pastor's daughters because I thought they would make good preacher's wives.
 I didn't love her when I married her, but I did love her after our first year."
 They had two sons and relocated to Illinois where Perry attended Midwest Bible College and Moody Bible Institute where he studied for two years.
 Perry was the preacher at a small Church of God and sometimes had sexual relationships with other men but considered it youthful exploration.
 When he was 19 years old, church administrators told him one of the men had told them what they had done and he was forced to leave the church.
 They moved to Southern California, where he pastored a Pentecostal Church of God of Prophecy.
-After Perry's wife found his copy of The Homosexual in America, their marriage dissolved.
+After Perry's wife found his copy of The Homosexual in America by Donald Webster Cory, their marriage dissolved.
 They divorced after five years of marriage.
 Perry was directed to pray about being led astray by his homosexual feelings and later was told by his bishop to renounce himself in the pulpit and resign.
 Perry worked in a Sears department store and was drafted for the army in 1965, during which time he served two years in Germany.